spydon/mindlevel3/README.md

 option of doing something more exciting sometimes, something that would be worth remembering.

 This is my attempt of giving you that option.

+## Notes to self
+keystore.jks has an alias called upload used for doing signed bundles. upload_certificate.pem is the certificate for uploading bundles.